New executive director has big plans for "small but mighty" Victoria Bach Festival

-If newly installed Victoria Bach Festival Executive Director William “Buck” Moore has anything to say about it, music fans in the Crossroads will have plenty to look forward to at this summer’s Victoria Bach Festival.
-Continuing in the tradition of outgoing executive director Nina Di Leo, Moore will seek to make the festival one that has something to offer to all Victorians and act as a major draw for music enthusiasts from all over east Texas.
+If newly hired Victoria Bach Festival Executive Director William “Buck” Moore has anything to say about it, Crossroads music fans will have plenty to look forward to at this summer’s event.

+Continuing in the tradition of outgoing Executive Director Nina Di Leo, Moore, who began in January, will seek to make the festival one that has something to offer to all Victorians and act as a major draw for music enthusiasts from all over Texas.

+“Well, I think of film festivals that are now world renowned,” Moore said of film festivals like Utah’s Sundance Film Festival.

-Victoria Bach Festival board member John Griffin sounded confident that Moore had the ability to make that happen, saying that his leadership and interpersonal skills stood out in particular.
+Victoria Bach Festival Board Member John Griffin was confident that Moore has the ability to make that happen, saying that his leadership and interpersonal skills stood out in particular.

 “He has been in the hospitality industry and working with people and budgets and been very successful in that,” Griffin said.
 “And to put an exclamation point at the end of it, he has a lot of experience with music.”